100+ Best Fundraising Ideas for Everyone in 2024

 63. Cider Tasting

-Cider tasting event is a great alternative to a wine tasting event – if you’re looking to switch it up a bit.
-Find a cider merchant willing to help host the fundraiser and market the event.
-This fundraiser pairs well with auctions.
+A cider-tasting event is a great alternative to a wine-tasting event if you’re looking to switch things up a bit.
+Find a cider merchant willing to help host the fundraiser and market the event to your audience and those in the area you feel may be interested.

 Fundraising Potential: +++